 This curriculum was designed in 2009-2010 by Drs.
 Maia McGuire and Ruth Francis-Floyd with assistance from Alexis Morris and Maxine Floyd.
 The intent is to have 3rd grade teachers in Florida integrate these lessons into their regular curriculum, mostly in the fall semester, culminating with a field experience in December and a school manatee science night in the spring.
 Lessons are designed to take approximately one class period each (exceptions are noted in the lesson descriptions).
 Lessons are listed in the suggested order; however each is a stand-alone lesson that could be taught independently of the other lessons.
-Sunshine State Standards are provided for each of the lessons.
+Sunshine State Standards (science) and/or common core standards are provided for each of the lessons.
 Comments on the curriculum should be sent to Maia McGuire (firstname.lastname@example.org).
 Thanks to Nina Youngman and Kristi Booth for piloting some lessons for us and for providing feedback!

 Objectives: To learn about the biology and ecology of a manatee; to learn ways that humans impact and can protect manatees

 DOWNLOAD ALL LESSONS (123 pages; pdf 8 MB).
 You will also need to download PowerPoint presentations and other supplemental materials for lessons 2, 3, 5, 9 and 10--see links below).

 DOWNLOAD A SUPPLY LIST (Excel spreadsheet).
 This document gives suggested sources and pricing for supplies needed for the various lessons (prices valid as of July 2011).

 SEE or HEAR manatees online!
 During winter months, you can view manatees via live webcams at Blue Spring State Park.
 Archived videos are also available.
 Several different manatee calls are now available on the Save the Manatee Club website.